khronokernel/What-s-new-in-macOS-Catalina/README.md

 ![symlinkMeme](symlinkMeme.jpg)
 **All system files were moved to a read-only partition**

-Probably the biggest change to Catalina is the seperation of user files from the systems.
-Where this becomes a real problem is users upgrading to Catalina from an existing partition as files can become damadged/corrupted while the conversion happens.
+Probably the biggest change to Catalina is the separation of user files from the systems.
+Where this becomes a real problem is users upgrading to Catalina from an existing partition as files can become damaged/corrupted while the conversion happens.

 To avoid this, make a new APFS volume just for Catalina and install fresh onto there.
 From there run migration assistant off your old partition and then delete it